Metrics & Dashboards

 | Value meets or exceeds target | Green |

-| Value misses target by more than 10% | Red |
+| Value below target | Red |

 metric: Churn Rate | value: 2.1 | target: 3.0 | unit: % | color: green